 This alarming fact easily explains why so many people are wary of driving near trucks.
 However, with proper awareness and deductive reasoning, you can help decrease the odds of becoming a statistic.
-When you're watching for the following warning signs that can mean a truck is in trouble, you can help avoid a collision before it even occurs.
+When you're watching for the following warning signs that can mean a truck is in trouble, you can help avoid an accident before it even occurs.

 Warning Signs of Trucker Distress

 Every time you approach an 18 wheeler, you should be aware of its movements and stay alert for potential signs of distress.
 The common signs you should watch out for to warn you that a truck or trucker has lost control are:

 - Unprovoked braking.
 If you notice a truck braking too often, for no apparent reason, this could be a sign that the driver is distracted or tired—either way, it’s best to keep your distance.

 - Screeching or slow working brakes.
 Brake issues could be a sign of poor maintenance, which could mean the entire truck could be poorly maintained and dangerous.
 Keep your distance in case of mechanical malfunctions or brake failure.